Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 3. Finding the purpose and communicating it with your facility

 “The first thing you need to figure out when planning a retreat is: what is the purpose of your retreat?
 Meaning what do you want your people to get out of the experience.
-Once you have this figured out then you can start your planning the retreat, get your facility, find your speaker and plan what type of music.
+Once you have this figured out then you can start planning the retreat, reserving the facility, find a speaker, and planning what type of music.

 Figuring out the focus will set up everything else going forward.
 If your focus is a fun relaxing environment then you are going to want to pick a facility that has a lot of amenities, with multiple things for people to do so they don’t get bored.
 Also with a fun retreat, you will plan your schedule accordingly, with a lot of free time and smaller times for chapels, worship, and small groups.

 However, if your focus is more spiritual then you will want to look for a facility that has a great meeting space for your worship and their amenities won’t matter as much as you want they peoples focus on God rather than the games, they can go play.
 This type of focus will also change your schedule of events with more chapel, worship and small group time so they can get more connected with your experience.

 Having said all of that, no matter the purpose of your retreat you need to find the right balance for your group.
 Balancing fun and spiritual experience can be the most tricky thing you come across in your planning, so take your time, seek advice and work with your camp facility to create the best environment possible for your people.” – Mike Hoecherl (Executive Director), ALACCA Bible Camp